microsoft/WhatTheHack/058-PowerPlatformBasics/Student/Challenge-06.md

 - Create a team for your app
 - Embed the app

-Bonus step: enhance approval communication to a Manger channel
+### Bonus step: enhance approval communication to a Manger channel

 ## Success Criteria

-To complete this challenge successfully, you should be able to demonstrate to your coach that you can launch the Power App for Order Management Microsoft Teams.
+- To complete this challenge successfully, you should be able to demonstrate to your coach that you can launch the Power App for Order Management Microsoft Teams.

-Bonus: Show your coach the approval message that was sent to you.
+- Show your coach the approval message that was sent to you.

 ## Learning Resources